carpentries/sandpaper-docs/learners/migrating-from-styles.md

 **We recommend that you try these steps out on a fork of your lesson first**, so that you can be certain everything works before making permanent changes to your main lesson repository.
 :::

+1. Record your lesson creation date in config.yaml: run `git log` and hit <kbd>Shift+G</kbd> to jump to end of file, note down the date when the first commit was made.
+Then, using your favourite text editor, open `config.yaml` and modify the `created` field by replacing `~` with this creation date in YYYY-MM-DD format.

-1. Commit the changes you made to the lesson config file:
+2. Commit the changes you made to the lesson config file:

     ```bash
     git add config.yaml
     git commit -m 'complete configuration of Workbench lesson site'
     ```

-2. Rename the branches of your project:
+3. Rename the branches of your project:
     - On your GitHub repository, rename the `gh-pages` branch to `legacy/gh-pages` (if `main` is your default branch, also rename that to `legacy/main`).
         - Branches can be renamed by going to the list of all branches on your repository (add `/branches/all` to the end of the URL for your GitHub repository e.g. <https://github.com/datacarpentry/image-processing/branches/all>) and selecting the pencil icon button next to the relevant branch in that listing.
-3. In Bash on your local system (make sure you are working in the root of the `release/carpentries-incubator/YOUR-LESSON-NAME` directory), run the following commands (please read the comments that annotate these commands and note that **we strongly recommend that you execute these one-at-a-time!**):
+4. In Bash on your local system (make sure you are working in the root of the `release/carpentries-incubator/YOUR-LESSON-NAME` directory), run the following commands (please read the comments that annotate these commands and note that **we strongly recommend that you execute these one-at-a-time!**):

     ```bash
     git remote -v # check the names and addresses of your remote repositories: if you are testing on a fork and it is not listed here, add it with 'git remote add' https://git-scm.com/docs/git-remote#Documentation/git-remote.txt-emaddem